DR1PD/EigenportfoliosRMT/README.md

 Market data is downloaded on first notebook run and cached to `data/` (never committed).

-## Authorship & tooling
+## Authorship

 This project was built with AI-assisted development (Claude Code).
 All methodology, parameter choices, and research decisions are mine; every number-moving change has a paper trail in [`results/CHANGELOG.md`](results/CHANGELOG.md), and every core result is pinned by the test suite (`pytest` from the repo root).
-I can defend any line of this code — that is the standard the whole repository is written to.
+I can defend any line of this code, and that is the standard the whole repository is written to.

-## Part of a three-project research program

-This repository is one of three companion projects sharing the `common/` library and the same IS/OOS discipline:

-1. [**Multi-Period Portfolio Optimization**](https://github.com/DR1PD/MultiPeriodPortfolioOptimization) — CVXPY, exact cost-model contract, the restraint result
-2. [**Eigenportfolios via Random Matrix Theory**](https://github.com/DR1PD/EigenportfoliosRMT) — Marchenko-Pastur denoising, the five-probe tie
-3. [**HMM Regime Detection**](https://github.com/DR1PD/HMMRegimeDetection) — causal filtering, the detector/strategy split

-*Author: David Colindres — M.S.
-Industrial & Systems Engineering + M.A.
-Econometrics, University of Oklahoma.*